amplitude/amplitude-docs/content/collections/source-catalog/en/snowflake.md

 ## Migrate to Change Data Capture (CDC) Continuous Sync

-Best practices require you to create a new project to test sending data in and then mutating it.
-Once confirmed the data is mapped and being mutated correctly, we recommend to do the following in the project you’d like to have mutations performed in:
+Amplitude recommends that you create a new project to test sending and mutating data.
+When you confirm that data is mapped and mutated correctly, complete the following steps in your main project:

-1. Modifying your existing connection to have a filtering definition like `WHERE time < {cutOffDate}`, where `time` is event time and `cutOffDate` is tomorrow in milliseconds since epoch
+1. Modify your existing connection to have a filtering definition like `WHERE time < {cutOffDate}`, where `time` is the event time and `cutOffDate` is tomorrow in milliseconds since epoch.
-2. Waiting until tomorrow (in UTC timezone)
+2. Wait until the `cutOffDate` you set in the previous step.
-3. Ensuring no new data is flowing in with the existing source connection
+3. Verify that no new data flows in with the existing source connection.
-4. Creating a new source with a filtering definition like `WHERE time >= {cutOffDate}`, where `time` is event time and `cutOffDate` is tomorrow in milliseconds since epoch
+4. Create a **new** source with a filtering definition like `WHERE time >= {cutOffDate}`, where `time` is event time and `cutOffDate` is tomorrow in milliseconds since epoch.
-5. Deleting the existing source connection
+5. Delete the source connection you modified in step 1.

 ## Data fields